Finding Anthologies

 Anthology: a book made up of a collection of choice works by various authors.
 To find anthologies on a particular topic use the library catalog, search the term “anthology” along with the topic in question (Fig.1).
 Limit the Resource Format to "Book" when the search results are retrieved; this will eliminate book reviews (Fig 2).

-1. Search with your topic and the word “anthology” (e.g. obesity anthology)
+I. Search with your topic and the word “anthology” (e.g. infant baptism anthology)

 Fig. 2 Limit Research Format to Book